Separate dvdl for each molecule (of couple-moltype) when running FEP

 And I agree with Berk that we need to do some cleanup - at least basic classes with std::vector and being able to write output to TNG.

-#3 Updated by Magnus Lundborg 6 months ago
+#3 Updated by Magnus Lundborg about 2 years ago

 I guess you're right that selection groups might be taking it a bit too far.
 I guess it would be good enough to get reports for each copy of a molecule instead of the total dvdl.
 So, just keeping it more like it is, but making it possible to split the output.
 Does that sound more reasonable?
 (If so, I could update the subject above.)
 The advantage would be that you could speed up FEP simulations by decoupling more than one instance of a molecule, e.g. in multiple independent binding sites or if you grow in more than one copy of a molecule into a system (far enough apart).

-#4 Updated by Magnus Lundborg 6 months ago
+#4 Updated by Magnus Lundborg about 2 years ago

 - Subject changed from Separate dvdl for selection groups when running FEP to Separate dvdl for each molecule (of couple-moltype) when running FEP